Freedom App Alternatives for iPhone (2026)

 6. Brick: Physical commitment device

-The trade-off is hardware.
-Brick costs ~$59 once.
-After that the app is free.
-Users wanting a software-only solution will not want the device.
-Users serious enough to invest in hardware find Brick the strictest option available.
+The trade-off is the hardware itself.
+Brick costs around $59 once, and the app is free after that.
+Anyone wanting a software-only fix will not want the device, but anyone willing to invest in hardware gets the strictest option here.

 How to pick